getraddished/raddish-loader/README.md

 # raddish-loader
 This is the object loader of Raddish

+# DEPRECATED!!
+This project is no longer maintained, loading of modules is now done in the start of the file,
+This by using require or import.

 ## How does it work
 The object loader is build in a few parts, one of the is the Identifier Object.